Yarraquin Station Regeneration Project

 Project Information:

-The Yarraquin Station Regeneration Project is a Human-Induced Regeneration (HIR) project located approximately 7km east of the town of Cue in the Murchison region of Western Australia.
-Registered in May 2019, the project covers a massive expanse of 128,514 hectares.
-The project is undertaken by proponents Lorraine Patricia Breese and Peter William Savage, with the assistance of carbon service provider Select Carbon Pty Ltd (now a subsidiary of Shell).
+Yarraquin Station Regeneration Project is a Human-Induced Regeneration (HIR) project located at Yarraquin Station, a pastoral lease approximately 7km east of Cue and 71km north of Mount Magnet in the Mid West region of Western Australia.
+It was registered in May 2019 by proponents Lorraine Patricia Breese and Peter William Savage, and it covers an expansive area of 128,514.83 hectares.